eclipse-che/blog/README.md

 Add a new file in `_posts` folder.
 Images go in `assets/img/<blog-subfolder>`.
 Test to see if everything looks good.
-Submit a pull request and ping reviewers on mattermost to get it approved.
+Submit a pull request and ping reviewers on the `#forum-che` [slack](https://communityinviter.com/apps/ecd-tools/join-the-community) to get it approved.

 ## How to test a blog post